jpremmel/doctor-lookup/README.md

 ## Description

-_The primary purpose of this project was to practice making API calls._
+_The primary purpose of this project was to practice making API calls based on user input._

 ## Setup/Installation Requirements

 * _Clone this repository_
 * _Navigate to the project directory and run the command "npm install"_
-* _Go to ----- and log in to your account (or create an account and log in)_
+* _Go to https://developer.betterdoctor.com/login and log in to your account (or create an account and log in)_
-* _Obtain an API key_
+* _In your BetterDoctor account, obtain an API key_
 * _In the project directory, create a file called ".env"_
-* _Open the .env file and store your API key using the format "API_KEY = your-API-key-here"_
+* _Open the .env file and store your API key using the format "exports.apiKey = your-API-key-here"_
 * _Save the .env file_
 * _Run the command "npm run start"_